On the Secret Protection Problem in Discrete-Event Systems: The Secret Protection Problem

-A special case of SPP, the \emph{uniform SPP} (SPP-U), simplifies the clearance mechanism by assuming that the clearance level for every protectable event is uniformly set to one, i.e., $\gamma(a) = 1$ for all $a \in \Sigma_p$.
-Despite this restriction, Ma et al.~\cite{MaJC24} showed that the modeling power of SPP-U is equivalent to that of SPP.
+A special case of $\chi$-SPP, the \emph{uniform $\chi$-SPP} ($\chi$-SPP-U), simplifies the clearance mechanism by assuming that the clearance level for every protectable event is uniformly set to one, i.e., $\gamma(a) = 1$ for all $a \in \Sigma_p$.

-The definition allows a single event to be associated with multiple transitions, with its cost counted only once if protected.
-This models scenarios where, for example, a detector or algorithm is acquired once and reused with negligible additional cost~\cite{MaJC24}.
-Although the reuse across distant locations may not always be feasible, the definition does not capture such constraints.
-When the reuse is not possible, distinct event labels are assigned to the transitions.